henriquecustodia/blog/src/posts/creaing-custom-rxjs-operator.md

 ## Creating an operator to filter odd numbers

-It's simple to filter odd numbers, isn't?
+It's simple to filter odd numbers, isn't it?

-But creating a custom operator to name it'll become your code more clean and obvious.
+But creating a custom operator to name it'll become your code cleaner and more obvious.
 The readability will improve.

 Let's see the code: